pysmo/pysmo/docs/developing/index.md

 When writing a new class (or modifying an existing one to become compatible with pysmo), it is important to remember that the pysmo types are protocol classes, and as such only check for type compatibility.
-It is therefore up to the programmer to ensure they behave as expected (which can be verified using the unit tests provided by pysmo).
+It is therefore up to the programmer to ensure they behave as expected (which is verified using the unit tests provided by pysmo).
 The classes are similarly essential to pysmo as the types, and similar rules apply:

 - Classes should also be top level importable